The marathon is an out and back course on the scenic Great Lake Trail, starting and finishing at the Kinloch Domain.

 An easy right turn and you will now begin your picturesque journey to on the Great Lake Trail through Kawakawa Bay to the turnaround at the Orakau car park before returning and enjoying the scenery and lake and mountain views again, back to the finish line at Kinloch Domain.

 6.50am - safety briefing at the start line on Kinloch Domain - please be there7.00am - a waved start, runners first followed by walkers

 CUT OFF TIME

-Aid stations are at the top of the Whangamata Steam (6km), Kawakawa Bay (16km and 34km) and the Orakau car park turnaround (25km) and will have water, nuun hydration drink, Clif Bars, and/or Clif Bloks.Toilets are at the Marina, Kawakawa Bay, the Orakau car park turnaround, and Kinloch Domain.
+Aid stations are at the bottom of the Whangamata Steam (6km), Kawakawa Bay (13km and 32km) and the Orakau car park turnaround (23km) and will have water, nuun hydration drink, Clif Bars, and/or Clif Bloks.Toilets are at the Marina, top of Whangamata Stream, Kawakawa Bay, the Orakau car park turnaround, and Kinloch Domain.

 The course will have roving marshals and first aid.
 If you come across an injured person check they are ok, send someone forward to the next marshal for help.
 All marshals are in radio/phone contact with Event HQ.
 Unless the injury is serious anyone needing transport back to the finish will come back with tail end charlie.

 First Aid is also provided by Peak Safety at the finish line.